RhetTbull/guitk/README.md

     def setup(self):
         # your setup() method is called by the Window class after config() just before the Window is displayed
         # use this to initialize any internal state you need
-        # you do not need to provide a setup() method if no inialization is needed
+        # you do not need to provide a setup() method if no initialization is needed
         print("setup")

     def teardown(self):